Criminal lawyer Russell Brown

 Committee for Social Justice

-Russell Brown is a board member and staff attorney for the Committee for Social Justice, a non-profit that does advocacy, education, and outreach for the unhoused population in Santa Barbara.
+Russell Brown is a board member and staff attorney for the Committee for Social Justice, a non-profit dedicated to advocacy, education, and outreach for the unhoused population of Santa Barbara.

 Santa Barbara Defenders

-Russell is currently the Vice President of Finance for the Santa Barbara Defenders, a non-profit organization of private criminal defense attorneys in Santa Barbara.
-The Santa Barbara Defenders’ goals are to protect the rights guaranteed to individuals by the California and U.S. Constitutions, to ensure that the Santa Barbara Superior Court is committed to upholding those rights, and to promote competent and ethical representation of persons accused of a crime.
+Russell served as President for the Santa Barbara Defenders for 2024 and part of 2023.
+Santa Barbara Defenders is a non-profit organization of private criminal defense attorneys in Santa Barbara.
+The Santa Barbara Defenders’ goals are to protect the rights guaranteed to individuals by the California and U.S. Constitutions, to ensure that the Santa Barbara Superior Court upholds those rights, and to promote competent and ethical representation.

 Russell A. Brown